 Academic Coordinator, Cotsen Textile Traces Study Center

-She holds a doctorate in history of art from the Sorbonne in Paris, France, and a master’s degree from the University of Neuchâtel, Switzerland.
+She holds a doctorate summa cum laude in history of art from the Sorbonne in Paris, France, and a master’s degree from the University of Neuchâtel, Switzerland.
+She was a grant recipient of the Swiss National Science Foundation and a research fellow at the German Centre for Art History in Paris.
 Her research areas are in Art Nouveau, indiennes, and cultural exchanges.

 The museum and shop are temporarily closed to visitors in response to the coronavirus.